Under the Cherry Moon: Box office

 Under the Cherry Moon did not gain any breakout audience, despite much pre-publicity including a special MTV premiere in Sheridan, Wyoming.
-It was held there after a fan won a contest to have the film shown in her hometown.
-The film earned $3,150,924 in its opening weekend from 976 venues, ranking #11 at the domestic box office (according to the Daily Variety Chart), and the fourth-highest among the weekend's new releases.
+It was held there after fan Lisa Barber won a contest to have the film shown in her hometown.
+The film earned $3,150,924 in its opening weekend from 976 venues, ranking #11 at the domestic box office (according to the Daily Variety chart), and the fourth-highest among the weekend's new releases.
 At the end of its run, the film's final domestic gross was $10,090,429.

 Initial critical response

 At time of release, the film received generally negative reviews from critics.

-Siskel & Ebert gave the film "Two Thumbs Down" on their review show, later including it on their "Worst of 1986" list, with Ebert commenting that "the film achieves a nice glossy black and white look and then never figures out what to do with it," adding that, perhaps, Prince was "attempting to combine an old Fred Astaire film with a perfume commercial."
+Siskel & Ebert gave the film "Two Thumbs Down" on their review show, later including it on their "Worst of 1986" list, with Roger Ebert commenting that "the film achieves a nice glossy black and white look and then never figures out what to do with it," adding that, perhaps, Prince was "attempting to combine an old Fred Astaire film with a perfume commercial."
 Walter Goodman in the Daily Times-Advocate called the screenplay "an adolescent's notion of sophisticated badinage."
 Trevor Dann in The Sunday Telegraph said Prince was "out of his depth as an actor, though too arrogant, one suspects, to understand why."
-Kevin Lally in The Courier-News called the film one of the worst of the year, "the kind of embarrassment that makes your mouth gape", adding that viewing Nice in black and white was akin to watching Lawrence of Arabia on a Sony Watchman.
+Kevin Lally in the Courier-News called the film one of the worst of the year, "the kind of embarrassment that makes your mouth gape", adding that viewing Nice in black and white was akin to watching Lawrence of Arabia on a Sony Watchman.
 Richard Freedman in The Jersey Journal said the film was only for the audience who wanted to see "98 minutes of Prince pouting and primping."

 Tom Sabulis in the Evening Express conceded the film had "(successfully) evoked an aura of nostalgia for the Hollywood movies of the 1940s... in glorious black and white", but concluded it was an "illogical, confusing and formless mish-mash" and "an annoying exercise in narcissism."
 Kelly Scott reviewed the film negatively but said it had some positive "disarmingly amateurish" elements, comparing the overall aesthetic to Marx Brothers films about the "mindless rich", and romances starring Ginger Rogers and Fred Astaire.

 One dissenting perspective came from Joe Baltake, who considered Under the Cherry Moon "the boldest, most unique film of the summer" with a "timelessness, a feeling of being out-of-place with itself, that is hugely affecting."
 He also compared Prince and Benton's dynamic to that of Marilyn Monroe and Jane Russell in Gentlemen Prefer Blondes.
-Baltake went on:

-It's several movies - part Antonioni, part Howard Hawks, part Andy Warhol, part whatzit - all jumbled together and based on the mental landscape of its kinetic, eccentric, self-consciously lascivious star.
+Baltake went on: It's several movies - part Antonioni, part Howard Hawks, part Andy Warhol, part whatzit - all jumbled together and based on the mental landscape of its kinetic, eccentric, self-consciously lascivious star.
 I've seen Under the Cherry Moon.
 I enjoyed it enormously, but I haven't quite figured out what it's supposed to be.